knox135/classification-challenge/README.md

 # classification-challenge
 ## Summary
-- Using logistic Regression model vs Random Tree Classifier models to determine which is best for determining what is "spam" and what is not
+- Using logistic Regression model vs Random Tree Classifier model to determine which is best for determining what is "spam" and what is not

 ## Requirements
 - pandas

 - sklearn
     - model_selection
         - train_test_split

     - metrics
         - accuracy_score

     - preprocessing
         - StandardScaler

     - linear_model
         - LogisticRegression

     - ensemble
         - RandomForestClassifier